recolic/linuxconf/README.md

 I'm trying to introduce a solution, basing on my experience.
 This is how I packed all customizations into a single directory, and have it synced with Nextcloud (and git).

+The top challenge is to gather all customizations & put all of them into a single place.
+I know you have your own sync tool / backup solution.
+No worry, it's up to you to determine how u want to backup them!

 ## note

 ```